Operational guide and checklist

 Physical distancing is the other key plank of workplace-specific measures to create a safe working environment.
 If a service is not able to maintain physical distancing while being delivered then public library services should consider removing them until a later phase in the route map.
 Areas to consider include:

-- libraries attract a wide range of people from across the community, many of whom may be in high risk groups.
+- libraries attract a wide range of people from across the community, many of whom may be in high risk or high risk groups.
 Libraries can consider having opening times set aside for particular groups such as families or high-risk groups.

 - to create more space and allow for physical distancing, consider removing non-essential public furniture, such as tables and chairs for children’s activities and soft chairs for reading, to reduce customer time in the branch and to reduce the number of surfaces and associated risk.
 If possible, move shelves further apart.
 Rethink demonstrations and promotions to minimise direct contact.